 Automated, triggered switching means that the emergency content will change without anyone having to do anything.
 For example, a fire alarm is pulled and all the digital signs in the building immediately switch the content being displayed to the fire emergency content messaging.

-A platform which supports triggered content switching also means that the platform should be able to generate a unique trigger.
+A platform that supports triggered content switching also means that the platform will be able to generate a unique trigger.
 A unique trigger could be a URL, for each emergency show.
-The unique trigger is given to or inputted into, other systems or devices which can then trigger the content to play.
+The unique trigger is given to or inputted into, other systems or devices which then trigger the content to play.
 The fire alarm example above demonstrates this perfectly.
 The URL is triggered when the fire alarm is activated.
 It happens instantly, and without any intervention needed.
-Two methods of HTTP requests can be used which are commonly supported on hardware systems such as door locks and cameras, etc. They are the GET and PUT methods of HTTP, where a unique URL with arguments, can be passed to the emergency system.
-Other devices or systems which could also trigger content: webcams, motion sensors, factory equipment or almost any IoT subsystem.
+Two methods of HTTP requests used are commonly supported on hardware systems such as door locks and cameras, etc. They are the GET and PUT methods of HTTP.
+That is to say, a unique URL with arguments is passed to the emergency system.
+In addition, other devices or systems can trigger content: webcams, motion sensors, factory equipment, or almost any IoT subsystem.

-Ad Hoc switching means that the content can be manually switched by someone with the authority to do so, when necessary or needed.
-The security office for a building or campus, for example, might need to switch the content on the displays, depending on the emergency situation.
+Ad Hoc, triggered switching means the content can be manually switched by someone with the authority to do so, when necessary or needed.
+For example, the security office for a building or campus, switches the content on the displays, depending on the emergency situation.
 This capability is critical especially during an ongoing crisis like an intruder or shooter on campus.
-The building or campus security team will have the ability to switch to any existing emergency content show; on any players; in any emergency zone, building, or building sub-zone; instantly.
+Further, the building or campus security team will have the ability to switch to any existing emergency content show; on any players; in an emergency zone, building, or building sub-zone; instantly.